Who We Are

 Michael & Amy Doherty

 In 1997, when it came time to diversify the Doherty Family agricultural operation, the decision to plant wine grapes was an easy one.
-Mike Doherty could use his Fruit Science degree from Cal Poly, his wife Amy was a bookkeeper with a degree in Agricultural Economics from U.C.
-Davis and the twenty-five acres of gravely loam soil in the foothills west of Arbuckle was perfect for stressing grapes into wine-making-perfection.
+Mike Doherty used his Fruit Science degree from Cal Poly, and his wife Amy used her degree in Agricultural Economics from U.C.
+Davis to plant the twenty-five acres of gravely loam soil in the foothills.
+They felt it was perfect for stressing grapes into wine-making-perfection.
 Mike approached his father with the idea and was given the family’s blessing on the condition a contract was secured with a winery to purchase the crop.
-Mike began the daunting task of cold calling winery after winery before Marc Mondavi of Charles Krug granted him a five year contract.
-Syrah was planted first on the 25 acres and 90 acres of Cabernet Sauvignon and Petit Verdot were planted later in 2000.
+Mike began the daunting task of cold calling winery after winery before Marc Mondavi of Charles Krug granted him his first contract.
+Planting began with 25 acres of Syrah in 1997, followed by 90 acres of Cabernet and Petit Verdot.
+Most recently planted 10 acres of Chardonnay and the Spanish varietal Verdejo.
 These varieties of grapes were selected as they are best suited to the area’s climate and soils.
-The vineyard brought forth sweet fruit that is still sold to Gallo today.
-In the past the Doherty Family has also sold to Fetzer , Martini, Ironstone and R.H.
-Phillips.
-The wine makers all have the same opinion that there is high quality fruit being grown in the foothills west of Arbuckle.
+Over the years the Doherty's have sold grapes to many Napa and Sonoma county wineries.
+The wine makers have the same opinion that there is high quality fruit being grown in the foothills west of Arbuckle.